flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 is missing from the build.

-Please make sure to install it to the correct folder and name the file according to the application id used in the [flatpak manifest](https://docs.flatpak.org/en/latest/manifests.html).
+Please make sure to install it to the correct folder and name the file according to the application id used in the [Flatpak manifest](https://docs.flatpak.org/en/latest/manifests.html).

 ### appstream-missing-appinfo